 Death of DMP sergeant indirectly linked to Lockout riots

-His abilities and general disposition gained him widespread respect and admiration among his comrades and his loss is felt greatly among his colleagues and members of the public.
+His abilities and general disposition gained him widespread respect and admiration among his comrades and his loss is felt greatly by his colleagues and by members of the public.